Setting up package restore with Team Foundation Build

 There is currently a known bug in the NuGet client that causes the client to still add the

 packages folder to version control.
 A workaround is to disable the source control integration.
 In order to do that, you need a

 Nuget.Config file in the

 .nuget folder that is parallel to your solution.
 If this folder doesn't exist yet, you need to create it.
 In

 Nuget.Config, add the following content:

 <configuration> <solution> <add key="disableSourceControlIntegration" value="true" /> </solution> </configuration>

 To communicate to version control that we don’t intent to check-in the packages folders, we've also added ignore files for both git (

 .gitignore) as well as TF version control (

 .tfignore).
-These files describes patterns of files you don't want to check-in.
+These files describe patterns of files you don't want to check-in.

 .gitignore file looks as follows: